integrated-ethics/web/content/labs/analogies-code-plagiarism.md

 book.

-    * **Accidental**: Someone did not understand that what they were doing was plagiarism (e.g.they thought they were making their code unique by re-ordering or changing variable names).
+    * **Accidental**: Someone did not understand that what they were doing was plagiarism (e.g., they thought they were making their code unique by re-ordering or changing variable names).

 -   Have students discuss how helpful this analogy was in increasing